chenglou/reason-project-ideas/README.md

 ### `Obj.magic` to bypass the type checker temporarily
 Type `Obj.magic` type acts like an `any` type.
 We can have a special mode that annotates all of the values of a file as `Obj.magic`, and iterate like a dynamic language.

-### Check in the AST
-Reason gets this closer than most languages.
-Check in the AST, diff using the AST, and reify the AST into a concrete syntax using the built-in `refmt`.
-No more syntax debates in the future: your visual preference stays local.
-Heck, nobody checks in their editor theme and mandates the whole team to use it, right?

-For those who want a pure AST editor, this is the transition step toward that idea.

-Once syntax becomes a personal preference, the printer's correctness becomes much less of a concern.
-Up until this point we needed very clear and deterministic rules on how things should print in our editor.
-In the future, maybe we can use some heavy lifting to print out the code using complicated heuristics learned from the coder's habit (machine learning?
-This *is* the far-fetched ideas section =)).

 ### Browser extension to toggle between syntaxes
 Similar to the idea above, but easier to achieve: we could use `refmt`, compiled to JS, to parse OCaml syntax in an online code snippet and turn it into Reason syntax, and vice-versa.

-### Javascript-to-(insufficiently typed)-Reason transpiler
-Using [Babel](http://babeljs.io) or [Flow](https://flowtype.org), parse JavaScript & translate it as much as possible to Reason.
-Then use the Reason formatter (refmt)'s [JSON import](https://github.com/facebook/reason/pull/724) to edit the Reason code until it's well-typed (alternatively, you could annotate everything as `Obj.magic` from above).

-It's basically a JS-to-Reason compiler, but one which requires much less work and a bit of manual intervention.
-That'd be one way of doing interop...

 ### [GraphQL type system](http://graphql.org/docs/typesystem/), using actual types
 GraphQL schemas are built like [this](http://graphql.org/blog/#building-the-graphql-schema).
 With ppx and OCaml's type system, we can generate the introspection tools through `type myShape = {foo: int}` rather than through an informal, hand-rolled type system a-la `let myShape = graphQLSchema ({field: "foo", type: "int"})`.